cody-scott/ArcGIS_Layout_Manager/README.md

 ## Create New Layout

 Each layout you would like to use requires a layout to be created.
-Do this by calling

     lm.create_layout("Layout Name")

+Each layout name must be unique.
+To check existing names call

+    lm.list_layouts()

+## Changing Layouts

+To change between your created layouts call

+    lm.switch_layout("Layout Name")

+## Updating Layouts

+Once you made one or many changes to a layout within ArcMap, you'll need to update the current layout data.
+For your currently activate layout:

+    lm.update_layout()

+For a specific layout

+    lm.update_layout("Layout Name")